 Cranberry Lime Bars

-Say goodbye to toned-down lime bars – these cranberry lime bars pack a serious sweet-tart citrusy punch!
-With a cranberry shortbread crust and a zesty lime filling, they’re delicious year round, but perfectly festive for Christmas, too!
+Say goodbye to toned-down lime bars – these Cranberry Lime Bars pack a serious sweet-tart citrusy punch!
+With a cranberry shortbread crust and a zesty lime filling, they’re delicious year-round, but especially festive for Christmas.

 I really wanted to share these cranberry lime bars with you at the beginning of the week, so you’d have time to make them for Christmas.